 In 2015, the test is set for the morning of Wednesday 4th November.

 The Department of Physics is working in partnership with the Admissions Testing Service to administer the above admissions test.

 The most important change is in the candidate registration process for the test.
 Candidates need to be entered for the Physics Aptitude Test (PAT) by 15 October 2015 via the Admissions Testing Service’s secure Entries Extranet.
 Please visit www.patoxford.org.uk for details of how and when to register candidates.’

 Candidates are strongly advised to familiarise themselves with the format of the test and the syllabus.

-There was a small change to the format of our aptitude test paper for the 2009-10 admissions round: the combined test papers were printed so that students could write their answers directly on to the question paper, not in a separate answer booklet.
-We shall continue with this practice in future years.
+For instance, in 2009, the combined mathematics and physics test papers were printed so that candidates could write their answers directly on the question paper, rather than in a separate answer booklet.
+We will continue with this practice in future years.